 We do not own any real property.
-Our leased facilities as of December 31, 2019, are as follows:
+Our leased facilities as of December 31, 2020, are as follows:

-Location Square Feet Primary Use Lease Terms South San Francisco, CA 19,738 sq ft Laboratory and office Three leases expiring between July 2021 and April 2025 Alpharetta, GA 11,788 sq ft Office Lease expires February 2021; entire office subleased
+Location Square Feet Primary Use Lease Terms South San Francisco, CA 58,080 sq ft Laboratory and office Five leases expiring between July 2021 and September 2025 Alpharetta, GA 11,788 sq ft Office Lease expires February 2021; entire office subleased

+Leased facilities in South San Francisco include one embedded lease for 13,736 square feet used for outsourced manufacturing.
 We believe that our existing facilities are adequate for our current needs.